-Of course you should remember that in most cases the cube root will not be a rational number, one that can be expressed as a quotient of two natural numbers - a fraction.
-Fractions may cause some difficulties, especially when it comes to add them.
+You should remember that in most cases the cube root will not be a rational number.
+These numbers can be expressed as a quotient of two natural numbers, i.e. a fraction.
+And fractions may cause some difficulties, especially when it comes to add them.
 If you having trouble with finding common denominator of two fractions, check out our LCM calculator which estimates the least common multiple of two specified numbers.

 What is the cube root of...?

 It is really easy to find the cube root of any positive number with our cube root calculator!
 Simply type in any number to find its cube root.
 For example, the cube root of 216 is 6.
 For the list of perfect cubes, head to our next section.